Handbook home

 On completion of the subject students should have developed the following skills:

-- Expert cognitive and technical skills for critical and independent thought and reflection;
+- Cognitive and technical skills for conducting independent analysis and reflection.